marmelab/react-admin/docs/Datagrid.md

 `rowClick` accepts the following values:

-* "edit" to redirect to the edition vue
+* "edit" to redirect to the edition view
-* "show" to redirect to the show vue
+* "show" to redirect to the show view
 * "expand" to open the `expand` panel
 * "toggleSelection" to trigger the `onToggleItem` function
 * `false` to do nothing